enbraun/slate/source/includes/_resource.md

 ## Update a resource

 Updates specified resource by setting the values of the parameters passed.
-Any parameter which are not provided remains unchanged.
+Any parameters which are not provided remains unchanged.
 To unset existing value for a parameter, just pass an empty value i.e. `null`.

 This request accepts mostly the same arguments as `Create Resource` API.